 For more details about the current contribution limits for all types of retirement accounts, check out a story we published late in 2020: “Few Retirement Account Limits Will Rise Next Year.”

 The IRS allows catch-up contributions with another type of account: health savings accounts, or HSAs.

-Designed for people with high-deductible health insurance plans, an HSA is a savings or investment account from which you can reimburse yourself for eligible medical expenses.
+Designed for people who have high-deductible health insurance plans, an HSA is a savings or investment account from which you can reimburse yourself for eligible medical expenses.

 “Putting money in a health savings account is one of the very few ways you can entirely avoid paying any taxes on your money — ever.”

 Money in your retirement accounts can be tapped early for purposes other than retirement, but it’s not a choice to make lightly.
 Early withdrawals from individual retirement accounts (IRAs), for example, generally are subject to a 10% tax penalty.